 If you are however looking for a soft top surfboard to progress your surfing as someone who surfs at a modest level, the Catch Surf Beater is probably not the board for you.

-As an alternative, we would recommend looking at the Wave Bandit Performer 5’6″ which is part of the Catch Surf family.
+As an alternative, we recommend looking at the Wave Bandit Performer 5’6″ which is part of the Catch Surf family.
 This board has a good 10 liters of extra volume which is going to make catching waves much easier.
-At under 6 foot, it’s still going to offer easy turning and manoeuvrability.
+At under 6 foot, it still offers easy turning and manoeuvrability.